Tasting the best foods of East London

 Ah yes, I can really equate to poor Oliver Twist when he sings out on the streets of London starving and dreaming about food, glorious food and those hot sausage and mustard dreams of the young Oliver.
-While surprisingly, there was no sausage on this food tour of East London’s trendy arcades and foodie haunts, we were able to taste a variety of amazing and delectable yummies while Eating London on the East end.
+While surprisingly, there was no sausage on this food tour of East London’s trendy arcades and foodie haunts, we were able to taste a variety of amazing and delectable yummies while Eating London – a delicious food tour on the East end of London.

 I must say, I was slightly disappointed mostly for missing the first venue because I forgot to bring the confirmation sheet showing the exact location where everyone was to meet and unfortunately I only remembered the meeting place as Old Spitafield market which was an abandoned train station that has been converted recently to a super trendy market, specialty food and clothing Galleria filled with fun things to explore including delicious food.
 What I missed out on was a great start to the tasting extravaganza – literally the best bacon sandwich ever made and sold in East London..(boo hoo) and everyone from the tour was raving about it and said it was quite delicious.
 I guess I’ll just have to go back another time to visit the shop and have a real taste.